mgussekloo/laravel-facet-filter/README.md

 	public function getOptions(): Collection { ... }
 	// return the options objects, but remove the ones leading to zero results public function getNonMissingOptions(): Collection { ... }
+	// constrain the given query to this facet's filtered values public function constrainQueryWithFilter($query): FacetQueryBuilder {
+    // make the http query for this value public function get_http_query($value): string
 	// get this facet's parameter name
 	public function getParamName(): string { ... }
 	// get this facet's unique slug (used for indexing)